vesterheim/vesterheim.github.io/_posts/2015-09-27-baltic-crossing.markdown

 tags:
 ---
-Save the date!
+Get ready for this fantastic show!
 Baltic Crossing will play on September 27, 2015, at 7:00 p.m. in the museum’s Bethania Church on Mill Street.

 Tickets are $12 per person, available at the door.
 Contact Martha Griesheimer at 563-382-9681 or [mgriesheimer@vesterheim.org](mailto:mgriesheimer@vesterheim.org) for information about a workshop before the concert.